-April 18, 2017 – In response to EPA’s denial of the petition, on behalf of the petitioners, attorneys Michael Connett and James Deal filed a complaint against EPA, in the U.S. District Court for the Northern District of California.
+LAWSUIT FILED April 18, 2017: In response to US EPA’s denial of the petition, on behalf of the petitioners, attorneys Michael Connett and James Deal filed a complaint against EPA, in the U.S. District Court for the Northern District of California.
 The complaint seeks a ban on water fluoridation, under Section 21 of the Toxic Substances Control Act (TSCA).
-The case is now in Federal Court in San Francisco.
+The case is now in U.S. District Court in San Francisco, Judge Edward M. Chen presiding (Food & Water Watch Inc., et al. v.
+United States Environmental Protection Agency, et al., No. 17-2162, Northern District California).
 READ THE OFFICIAL COMPLAINT.

-April 18, 2017 – According to FAN’s attorney, Michael Connett, “this case will present the first time a court will consider the neurotoxicity of fluoride and the question of whether fluoridation presents an unreasonable risk under the Toxic Substances Control Act (TSCA).
-And, in contrast to most other legal challenges of Agency actions, TSCA gives us the right to get the federal court to consider our evidence ‘de novo’—meaning federal courts are to conduct their own independent review of the evidence without deference to the EPA’s judgment.” – Stuart Cooper
+NOTE: According to attorney, Michael Connett, “this case will present the first time a court will consider the neurotoxicity of fluoride and the question of whether fluoridation presents an unreasonable risk under the Toxic Substances Control Act (TSCA).
+And, in contrast to most other legal challenges of Agency actions, TSCA gives us the right to get the federal court to consider our evidence ‘de novo’—meaning federal courts are to conduct their own independent review of the evidence without deference to the EPA’s judgment.”